 JAPAN I Second That Emotion (1980)

 With JAPAN not making any headway in the UK chart singles charts, their manager Simon Napier-Bell felt the only solution was to record a cover version.
 David Sylvian opted to visit his parents’ Motown collection and the song he chose was a lively SMOKEY ROBINSON & THE MIRACLES number.
-Slowed down and given a more arty Ferry-ish treatment, ‘I Second That Emotion’ was not a hit on its original release, but the world belatedly caught up with the Lewisham combo just as they were splitting, when a remixed reissue reached No11 in 1982.
+Slowed down and given a more arty Ferry-ish treatment, ‘I Second That Emotion’ was not a hit on its original release, but the world belatedly caught up when a remixed reissue reached No11 in 1982.

 Now available on the album ‘‘The Very Best Of’ via Virgin Records